LGinC/OpenPrinterWeb/README.md

 - `Passwords`: Comma-separated list of allowed passwords for login.
 - `JwtSettings__Secret`: A secure key used to sign JWT tokens. **Must be at least 32 characters (256 bits) long.**

-> **Note**: Mounting `/app/data` is highly recommended to persist encryption keys.
-Without this, users will be logged out and Antiforgery tokens will become invalid every time the container restarts.
+> **Note**: Mounting `/app/data` is highly recommended to persist encryption keys and uploaded print files.
+Without this, users will be logged out and all uploaded documents will be lost every time the container restarts.

 ## 🌐 Localization